adocilesloth/channel-commander/README.md

 Once you have Python, download or clone this repository.

-You'll also nee the Discord Python API.
-The origional is avaliable on pip or [GitHub](https://github.com/Rapptz/discord.py) but this bot needs some features that are in a pull request of the rewite but not merged and the pull request is behind the branch.
+You'll also need the Discord Python API.
+The origional is avaliable via pip or [GitHub](https://github.com/Rapptz/discord.py) but this bot needs some features that are in a pull request of the rewite but not merged and the pull request is behind the branch.
 So I forked discord.py and added the changes.
 You will need